 Commercial pressures are clearly warping the mission profile.
 With SpaceX eyeing a $75 billion public offering, NASA is no longer the sole designer of the heavens.
 The agency is now a customer, vulnerable to the timelines and profit motives of private entities.
 The transition may increase efficiency, but it complicates the clear-eyed pursuit of scientific discovery.
 When a mission commander has to troubleshoot Outlook on a Surface Pro while hurtling toward the Moon, we must ask if we are over-relying on terrestrial technology that was never meant for the rigors of the vacuum.

 Artemis II is a necessary risk.
 However, the prestige of the mission cannot mask the fragility of the current aerospace strategy.
 If a simple toilet malfunction or software glitch can disrupt the routine of the world’s most elite explorers, the margin for error on a landing mission is uncomfortably thin.
 We are back in the deep dark, but we are carrying the baggage of a consumer-driven tech culture.
-The Moon will not be conquered by apps.
-It requires hardware that does not fail.
+Deep space still depends on hardware that does not fail.